 The TRD Pro series started as a pilot project and Toyota was unsure how long it would last.
 Today, not only is the manufacturer racking up growing sales for all variants of its vehicles, but all TRD Pro versions put on the market in 2018 are already sold—and the year isn’t even over yet!
 Toyota has made its decision: the TRD Pro series isn’t going anywhere!

-- Also: 2019 Toyota Tundra TRD Pro Bows in Chicago
+- Also: Changes for the 2019 Toyota 4Runner TRD Pro

 The Tundra is back!